noaa-onms/cinms/modals/_captions.md

 ### Details

 Live pup count (top) and female pup growth index for California sea lions (*Zalophus californianus*) from 1997 to 2019.
 Recent trends in pup counts have been stable, but declining for pup growth likely due to low availability of prey resources in central and southern California, which is the foraging range of nursing females.
-Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend ( ), a negative trend (), or no trend (↔).
+Symbol at upper right indicates whether data over the last five years (green shaded areas) had a positive trend (up arrow), a negative trend (down arrow), or no trend (↔).
 Symbol at lower right indicates whether the mean over the past five years was greater than (+), less than (-), or within 1 standard deviation (●) of the mean of the full time series.

 ## Figure App.F.13.25.